Table of Contents

 Note

-The component ordering created with presets ensures the use of the optimal frame data source on all devices supported by built-in frame data sources.
+The component order in preset-created sessions ensures the optimal frame data source is used on all devices supported by built-in frame sources.

-When using default parameters, the frame data source configuration will automatically adjust based on the device and the AR features enabled at runtime.
+When using default parameters, frame source configurations automatically adjust based on the device and runtime-enabled AR features.

-If the frame data source parameters have been manually modified, when the AR features in the session change (for example, adding motion tracking to a session that originally only included image tracking), the frame data source parameters may need to be manually adjusted to meet the new feature requirements, so that all AR features can run with optimal performance.
+If you manually modify frame source parameters, when AR features in the session change (e.g., adding motion tracking to a session that originally only contained image tracking), you may need to manually adjust frame source parameters to meet new feature requirements, ensuring all AR features run optimally.

 Important

-After upgrading from version 4.7 or earlier, you need to completely delete the session and recreate it through the menu or ARSessionFactory to use the correct default parameters.
+After upgrading from version 4.7 or earlier, you must completely delete the session and recreate it via the menu or ARSessionFactory to use the correct default parameters.

-In the Hierarchy view, select AR Session (EasyAR) and right-click, then use the menu EasyAR Sense > [ AR feature ] > Frame Source : * to add a suitable frame source component for the feature.
-Alternatively, you can use the menu EasyAR Sense > Frame Source by Transform Type > * Dof > Frame Source : * to add the required frame source component.
+In the Hierarchy view, select AR Session (EasyAR), right-click, and use the menu EasyAR Sense > [ AR Feature ] > Frame Source : * to add a frame source component suitable for that feature.
+You can also use the menu EasyAR Sense > Frame Source by Transform Type > * Dof > Frame Source : * to add the required frame source component.

-In scripts, you can use ARSessionFactory.AddFrameSource<Source>(GameObject, bool) to add a frame source component.
+In scripts, use ARSessionFactory.AddFrameSource<Source>(GameObject, bool) to add frame source components.

-For example, using the menu EasyAR Sense > Frame Source by Transform Type > 3 Dof Rot-Only > Frame Source : Three Dof Camera Device will add a ThreeDofCameraDeviceFrameSource to the currently selected session.
+For example, using the menu EasyAR Sense > Frame Source by Transform Type > 3 Dof Rot-Only > Frame Source : Three Dof Camera Device adds a ThreeDofCameraDeviceFrameSource to the selected session.

 alt text